dragonfly-science/dragonfly-website/content/people/bentley-nokome/content.md

 banner: bentley-nokome/nokome-bentley.jpg
 nocite: |
 ---
-Nokome is a principal data scientist with expertise in data visualisation, statistical modelling and software engineering.
+Nokome is a scientist with expertise in data visualisation, statistical modelling and software engineering.

 <!--more-->

-Before joining Dragonfly he worked as an independent fisheries modeller at Trophia, which he founded in 1996.
-He also researched seagrass and abalone ecology in Australia.
+Before joining Dragonfly, he researched seagrass and abalone ecology in Australia, and worked as a fisheries scientist and modeller at Trophia, which he founded in 1996.

-He founded [Stencila](https://stencila.io/) in 2012, because of an ongoing interest in software to make computationally intensive research easier and more efficient.
+Following an ongoing interest in software to make reproducible research easier, more efficient, and more accessible to scientists without extensive coding skills, Nokome founded [Stencila](https://stencila.io/) in 2012.

-He remains its CEO.
+In December 2023, he took a year off from Dragonfly to take up a role as Science Entrepreneur-in-Residence at [Astera Institute](https://astera.org/).
+During the residence he is exploring ways in which scientists can use generative AI to be more productive, whilst maintaining transparency and reproducibility by tracking the provenance of scientific content.

-Nokome is interested in exploring and understanding large data sets.
-He values the opportunity to communicate his findings and enable clients to explore data using elegant visualisations.
+Nokome has a bachelor of science degree in marine biology from James Cook University in Queensland and a postgraduate diploma in fisheries science and management from the Australian Maritime College, University of Tasmania.

-Nokome has a bachelor of science degree in marine biology from James Cook University in Queensland and a postgraduate diploma in fisheries science and management at the Australian Maritime College, University of Tasmania.
+He is interested in exploring and understanding large data sets through modelling and enjoys the opportunity to communicate his findings, and enable client understanding, through elegant visualisations.

-> I really like creating models of varied biological, economic and social
+> I enjoy creating models of complex real-world biological, economic and social
-> systems, fitting them to real-world data – then we can use them to help inform
+> systems, fitting them to real-world data - all to help inform
-> real-world decision making.
+> real-world, evidence-based decision making.